-Every marketing campaign is unique, and every company defines specific goals to ensure that the campaign is successful.
+Every marketing campaign is unique, and every company defines specific goals to ensure that their campaign is successful.
 What if you had a way to make sure that the goals of your marketing campaigns are clear before you measure it.
-I hope this article reaches marketers who still aren’t aware of how important it is to get it right the first time.
+This article is for marketers who still aren’t aware of how crucial it is to get it right the first time.

 SMART means Specific, measurable, achievable, realistic and time-bound.
 I know that’s a lot to take in so let me break it down for you.

 Let’s say that you are interested in creating a marketing campaign, be it for a startup, a project of your own or for the client that needs it.
-If you keep certain things constant throughout your thought process while designing the campaign you are ready to go.
+If you keep certain things constant throughout your thought process while designing the campaign you would be all set.

 - Specific: Set realistic goals and proper deadlines.
 Define target market, segments, budgets, etc.

-- Measurable: Track your goals by assigning certain metrics that would logically make sense.
+- Measurable: Track your goals by assigning certain metrics that would logically make sense for your business.

-- Attainable: I would like my campaign to reach a 50,000 people of current target segment within a particular period.
+- Attainable: I would like my campaign to reach 50,000 people within a particular time period.

 - Realistic: Let’s be honest, if what you set aren’t realistic then your campaign will not yield anything.